SijieL/CIS-667-project/README.md

-# CIS-667-project
-CIS 667 Intro to AI
+# Othello Game with AI